Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Northern Illinois Stats and Trends

-- The Huskies have covered the spread twice this season when underdogs by 5.5 points or more (in four chances).
+- The Huskies have been underdogs by 5 points or more four times this season and have covered the spread twice.

-- Northern Illinois' games this year have gone over the total in three out of seven opportunities (42.9%).
+- Northern Illinois' games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Northern Illinois records more than 26.9 points, it is 2-1-1 against the spread and 3-1 overall.
+- Northern Illinois is 2-1-1 against the spread and 3-1 overall in games when it records more than 26.9 points.

 - In games that Northern Illinois churns out over 390.1 yards, the team is 2-0-1 against the spread and 2-1 overall.